-Note A: Compression set is expressed as a percentage of deflection per ASTM D395 Method B, at 25% deflection.
+25% deflection.
 To determine percent recovery, subtract 0.25 of the stated compression set value from 100%.
-For example, in the case of 30% compression set, recovery is 92.5%.

-Note B: Where two values are shown, the first represents max. operating temp. for conformance to MIL-DTL-83528 (which requires Group A life testing at 1.25 times max. operating temp.) and the second value represents the practical limit for ex posure up to 1000 hrs. (compressed between flanges 7-10%).
-Single values conform to both definitions.
+For example, in the case of 30% compression set, recovery is 92.5%. equipment flange, since many mechanical factors of the flange design (tolerances, stiffness, Note B: Where two values are shown, the first represents max. operating temp. for conformance fastener location and size, etc.) could lower or enhance shielding effectiveness.
+This procedure to MIL-DTL-83528 (which requires Group A life testing at 1.25 times max. operating temp.) and the second value represents the practical limit for ex posure up to 1000 hrs. (compressed provides data applicable only to the test fixture design of MIL-DTL-83528, but which is useful for making comparisons between different gasket materials.
+The 40 GHz test data for all materials uses TP08 test method.